wjc911/windows-pen-settings-manager/README.md

 2. Open the solution in Visual Studio 2022 or later

-3. Build the solution
+3. Build the solution using one of these methods:

+   **Using Visual Studio:**
+   - Right-click on the project and select "Build"
+   - Or press Ctrl+Shift+B

+   **Using Command Line:**
    ```
+   dotnet restore
    dotnet build
    ```

-4. Run the application
+4. To create a release build:
    ```
-   dotnet run
+   dotnet publish -c Release -r win-x64 --self-contained false
    ```

+5. The compiled application will be in the `bin\Debug\net8.0-windows` or `bin\Release\net8.0-windows` directory

+For more detailed build instructions, see the [BUILD_INSTRUCTIONS.md](BUILD_INSTRUCTIONS.md) file.

 ## Contributing